thz/train-containers/README.md

-### train-docker - a snippet repository
+## train-containers - a snippet repository

-Just some snippets used for training sessions.
+This repository holds some snippets and examples used in trainings and workshops.